Biden says his family convinced him to run with Obama

 During the speech, Biden looked back at his eight years serving with Obama, calling it a time without “one little skinny inch of scandal.”

-He joked that online memes about his close relationship with the president were all true, expect that “he made the first friendship bracelet, not me.”
+He joked that online memes about his close relationship with the president were all true, except that “he made the first friendship bracelet, not me.”

 Biden, who was first elected to the U.S. Senate at age 29, said he was propelled into public life by the civil rights movement and the Vietnam War.
 He served in the Senate for 36 years before becoming vice president.